All Episodes

 These are serious allegations.

-It would, to me, it would definitely, regardless of whether there's criminal or civil liability here because of statute of limitations, it would disqualify anybody from being a senator or having any other position in the public.
+It would, to me, would definitely, regardless of whether there's criminal or civil liability here because of statute of limitations, it would disqualify anybody from being a senator or having any other position in the public.

-You know, in five seconds, they just ran out there and it was trial by media immediately guilty.
+We now have McConnell saying Roy Moore should step aside, that he believes these women, the media is, you know, in five seconds, they just ran out there and it was trial by media immediately guilty.

-Um what are your general thoughts on all of this?
+What are your general thoughts on all of this?

 What are your thoughts on all of this?